 My dear brothers and sisters in Christ,

-With family, friends and those you meet, please discuss the following Question of the Week: Why is it good for me to reflect on the Transfiguration during my Lenten Journey?
+With family, friends and those you meet, please discuss the following Question of the Week: How to I try to imitate the obedience and humility of Christ in His Passion?

 In Christ’s Peace,